 How to detach source sheet from Google doc graph(s)

-After plotting the chart on the Google doc, one can easily de-link the chart from the source dataset.
+After plotting the chart on Google Docs, one can easily de-link the chart from the source dataset.
 While sharing if the analyst wants to restrict the updating of data, it needs to be de-linked with the source.
 Simple steps to do so.

 - Use the link icon on the Chart plotted on the Google doc.